gbilleyPeco/cost-to-serve/README.txt

 	5. Update the user inputs in 1_CF_Inputs.yxmc and SAVE the file.
 	6. Update the user inputs in 3_Return Profile Creation - Output.yxmc and SAVE the file.
 	7. Update the user inputs in 4_Account Model Creation.yxmc and RUN the file.

+You can now run the Cosmic Frog model with all of the "account_#####" scenarios selected.

+	8. Run 03-create-output-data.py to calculate the cost to serve for all selected corporate codes.
+(Can be done in Atlas).